How to install Mozilla Firefox on Linux (Ubuntu, Linux Mint or any Linux distribution)

 Fresh Firefox installation on Linux - Profiles (Fedora)

 The -no-remote option starts a new instance of Firefox even if there is already a Firefox instance running.
-Use -no-remote to run Firefox 123 and Firefox 124 (Beta) instances at the same time.
+Use -no-remote to run Firefox 128 and Firefox 129 (beta) instances at the same time.

-Let’s say that you’ve created two profiles: ffox123-profile and ffox124-profile.
-You can start one instance of Firefox 123and one instance of Firefox 124 with the following commands:
+Let’s say that you’ve created two profiles: firefox-stable-profile and firefox-beta-profile.
+You can start one instance of Firefox 128 and one instance of Firefox Beta with the following commands:

 Articles by categories